 What are the benefits of using a nail grinder versus nail clippers?

 Nail grinders are safer than clippers because they file the nail gradually.
 This avoids hitting the quick.
 Grinders also make the nail smoother.
-But, some dogs may find the grinder’s noise and vibration scary, so introduce it slowly and positively.
+But some dogs may find the grinder’s noise and vibration scary, so introduce it slowly and positively.

 How do I train my dog to be comfortable with nail trimming?

-Use desensitization training and positive reinforcement to help your dog get used to nail trimming.
+Use desensitisation training and positive reinforcement to help your dog get used to nail trimming.
 Start by getting them used to the tools and paw handling.
 Use treats and praise during the process.
 Gradually increase the trimming time.
 With patience and consistency, nail care can become a positive experience for your dog.

 What should I do if I accidentally cut the quick?